the-me-0/groove-web/README.md

 **Logo ;** *tiny redesign only*
  - https://www.behance.net/gallery/183702371/Spotify-Redesign

+## Start-up

+### Once up
+You will now need to generate an invitation link in order to create your first user.
+To do so, you have to send this post request : `curl -X POST http://localhost:3000/api/invite-link?api-key=55` With the api-key being the one printed at the project's start just after `npm run dev`

 ## How to reproduce

 As this project is somewhat of a variant to the spotify clone course offered by Antonio,